adueck/journee-diary/README.md

 A lightweight, simplified RedNotebook-type journal/diary app.
 Built with Electron.

-### Don't chain your memories to some obscure piece of journal software.
+### Finally, a journal app that creates a timeless, readable folder of memories

 Other diary software keeps your diary in some unique, unreadable format.
 People are stuck with their particular journal system, or have to struggle with tricky imports/exports.